oslabs-beta/VisionMQ/README.md

-# visionmq
+# Welcome to VisionMQ!

-The following instructions are assumed for a MacOS system, we will be updating this README for other OS soon.
+### You will be downloading RabbitMQ and Prometheus.
+If these are already on your system, please skip the relevant sections.
+Follow the instructions below to get started:

 <img src="https://github.com/oslabs-beta/VisionMQ/assets/146690609/2b1b6e67-03d0-44aa-98f3-096195d63866">

+The following instructions are for a MacOS system, we will be updating this README for other OS soon.
 ### First thing, clone the repo to your local machine: